oxo-crab/Writeup/blitz2025/printf-rev/printf_wp.md

 If you're unfamiliar with format strings i recommend you to first read this excellent [blog](https://axcheron.github.io/exploit-101-format-strings/) which explains most of the stuff required in detail.

-As you can see, we once again have one shot at printf here... but on stack leak this time, so we cant modify the RIP in printf's frame easily without some bruteforce.
+As you can see, we once again have one shot at printf here... but no stack leak this time, so we cant modify the RIP in printf's frame easily without some bruteforce.

 Instead we have PIE leak: